 In partnership with Visit Rainier

 Visit Rainier invited my family to try out one of their kid-friendly Mount Rainier itineraries.
-Of course, we jumped at the chance!
+Of course, we jumped at the chance, and the kids were stoked to try out all the fun things to do in Mt Rainier.

-Even though my husband and I are both born and raised Washingtonians, we haven’t visited Mount Rainier National Park as much as you might expect.
+Even though my husband and I were both born and raised in Washington, we haven’t visited Mount Rainier National Park as often as you might expect.

-My cousins grew up near Eatonville (in the foothills of Mount Rainier) so we got to do a lot of activities around Mt.
-Rainier when we visited every summer.
+My cousins grew up near Eatonville (in the foothills of Mount Rainier), so we got to do a lot of activities around Mount Rainier when we visited every summer.

 However, we rarely went inside one of the most famous Washington State national parks!

 What I love about this Mt.
-Rainier itinerary is that it covers kid-friendly things to do at Mount Rainier National Park as well as the surrounding area.
+Rainier itinerary is that it covers kid-friendly activities at Mount Rainier National Park and the surrounding area.

 Keep scrolling to find out exactly what we did during our Mt.
 Rainier weekend getaway.